TSCMC/TSCMC.github.io/rail-lines/mrtc-north-south-rail-line.md

 operational on 9th May 2024.

 The first train from WHY Central officially departed to Bundanoon, the terminus at the time, on the same day.
-At the time, the Cordelia Cross station, formerly Camellia Cross station or South Spawn station, was yet to open officially to the public, albeit people could already use the station.
+Cordelia Cross station, formerly Camellia Cross station or South Spawn station, had been open since 7th May 2024.

 ### Shin-Akiyama Authority